Esri/arcgis-pro-sdk/README.md

 * ArcGIS.Desktop.Search.dll
 * ArcGIS.Desktop.Sharing.dll
 * ArcGIS.Desktop.TerritoryDesign.dll
+* ArcGIS.Desktop.Workflow.Client.dll

 Note: Static string resource properties and image resources included within the public API assemblies are for Esri internal use only.
 They are not intended for use in third-party add-ins.

 ## Release notes

-### ArcGIS Pro 2.6 SDK for .NET
+### ArcGIS Pro 2.7 SDK for .NET

-These release notes describe details of the ArcGIS Pro 2.6 SDK for .NET release.
+These release notes describe details of the ArcGIS Pro 2.7 SDK for .NET release.
 Here you will find information about available functionality as well as known issues and limitations.

 #### What's new

-The following functionality is available at the ArcGIS Pro 2.6 SDK for .NET release:
+The following functionality is available at the ArcGIS Pro 2.7 SDK for .NET release:

 #### 1. API Enhancements

+**Editing**<br/>
+* New sketch events are available:  sketch modified, vertex events, and undo/redo.

+**Geodatabase**<br/>
+* New Topology API and a DDL pre-release API are available.

+**Layout**<br/>
+* Various Enhancements including view-page transformations and bulk element creation.

+**GraphicsLayer**<br/>
+* Bulk element creation

+**Map Authoring:**<br/>
+* New Device location API for GPS/GNSS data collection.
+Symbol Picker and Searcher user controls.

-**Map Authoring API:**<br/>
+**Map Exploration:**<br/>
-* Support for inserting and managing graphic and text elements, including element selection, grouping, alignment, distribution and ordering.

-**Editing API**<br/>
-* Enhancements to edit events and snapping to allow snapping to be set by layer.
+* New Reports API enhancements for report editing and management.

-**Parcel Fabric API Pre-Release:**<br/>
+**Parcel Fabric:**<br/>
-* Additional updates for this Internal Pre-release API, including testing layer participation in the fabric and creating and clearing parcel records.

-**Custom Settings:**<br/>
-* Developers can now store custom application settings for add-ins in the Roaming profile.

-**Other API Enhancements:**<br/>
-* New classes and methods available in the Editing, Geodatabase, Framework, Geometry, and Mapping APIs.
+* Now in full release at 2.7, developers can build record-driven workflows.

+**3D Layers :**<br/>
+* New Voxel layer API to create and manage voxel layer slices, sections, isosurfaces, voxel layer lighting and rendering.

+**Geometry:**<br/>
+* Geometry engine enhancements.

 **.NET Framework 4.8:**<br/>
 *  As with the release of ArcGIS Pro 2.5, the minimum .NET target is now 4.8.
 What does this mean for you and your add-ins?
-      * Existing add-ins, already deployed, will work at 2.6 with no change to their forward compatibility.
+      * Existing add-ins, already deployed, will work at 2.7 with no change to their forward compatibility.
-      * New add-ins created at 2.6 will require the minimum target framework set to 4.8 or they will not compile (this is the default setting in the Pro SDK).
+      * New add-ins created at 2.7 will require the minimum target framework set to 4.8 or they will not compile (this is the default setting in the Pro SDK).
-      * Existing add-ins which are recompiled at 2.6 (e.g. because a code change was made) will also require the minimum target framework set to 4.8 or they will not compile.
-Note: As always, if an existing add-in is changed for any reason, the desktopVersion attribute in its Config.daml file should be changed to reflect the version of Pro it was last compiled against, in this case, now 2.6.
+      * Existing add-ins which are recompiled at 2.7 (e.g. because a code change was made) will also require the minimum target framework set to 4.8 or they will not compile.
+Note: As always, if an existing add-in is changed for any reason, the desktopVersion attribute in its Config.daml file should be changed to reflect the version of Pro it was last compiled against, in this case, now 2.7.

 Please consult technical support article [How To: Convert a version 2.0 to 2.4 ArcGIS Pro SDK add-in solution to Pro 2.5 and later versions](https://support.esri.com/en/Technical-Article/000022645) for more information

-For a detailed list of changes to the ArcGIS Pro API refer to the [What's new for developers at 2.6 ](https://pro.arcgis.com/en/pro-app/sdk/api-reference/#topic15120.html) topic in the [ArcGIS Pro  API Reference Guide](https://pro.arcgis.com/en/pro-app/sdk/api-reference/#topic1.html).
+For a detailed list of changes to the ArcGIS Pro API refer to the [What's new for developers at 2.7 ](https://pro.arcgis.com/en/pro-app/sdk/api-reference/#topic15120.html) topic in the [ArcGIS Pro  API Reference Guide](https://pro.arcgis.com/en/pro-app/sdk/api-reference/#topic1.html).

 #### 2. SDK Resources